 The Regulator has the rights to initiate a tariff review if significant changes affecting income or costs of service provision are observed or might be predicted.
 In this case, the Regulator requests the service provider to submit a new substantiated tariff proposal.
-The Regulator also may, according to the methodology for calculating and setting tariffs or the upper limit of tariffs and also the procedures for applying tariffs or the upper limit of tariffs, change the draft tariffs of a provider of public utilities, if in the process of evaluating the draft tariffs the provider of public utilities fails to provide additional information to the Regulator on the justification of the costs forming the tariffs or if any of the costs forming the tariffs are economically unjustified, and the Regulator can justify that during the evaluation of the draft tariffs in any other legal way.
+The Regulator also may, according to the methodology for calculating and setting tariffs or the upper limit of tariffs and also the procedures for applying tariffs or the upper limit of tariffs, change the draft tariffs of a provider of public utilities, if in the process of evaluating the draft tariffs the provider of public utilities fails to provide additional information to the Regulator on the justification of the costs forming the tariffs or if any of the costs forming the tariffs in any other legal way.